 - Ensure that the status of the training plan has changed to “Submitted”.

-NOTE: After the training plan is submitted, the intern or trainee will receive notification that he/she may now sign the Participant Agreement of the Training Plan.
-Once he or she signs the agreement, it will be ready for review by InterExchange.
+NOTE: Once the participant signs the agreement, it will be ready for review by InterExchange.
 If you need to make adjustments to phases after signing, please contact InterExchange.
 If we approve the training plan and overall program, you will be able to download a copy of the fully executed training plan from your online application at that time.